Variational analysis in one and two dimensions of a frustrated spin system: chirality transitions and magnetic anisotropic transitions: Introduction

-In \cite{CicaleseSolombrino2015}, the authors studied a one-dimensional ferromagnetic/antiferromagnetic frustrated spin chain with nearest and next-to-nearest interactions close to the helimagnet/ferromagnet transition point as the number of particles diverges.
-In that case the spin field is valued on the unitary 2d-circumference.
-The proposed model is very different from that one, where no anisotropy functional $P_n$ was introduced.
-In that case the presence of periodic boundary conditions allowed to turn $E_n$ into a Modica-Mortola type energy, whose $\Gamma$-convergence is well known in literature (see \cite{modica} and \cite{Mod-Mor}).
-Indeed, expanding the functional at the first order, under a suitable rescaling, the spin system makes a chirality transition on a scale of order $\frac{\lambda_n}{\sqrt{\delta_n}}$, when $\frac{\lambda_n}{\sqrt{\delta_n}}$ approaches to a finite nonnegative value, as $n\rightarrow +\infty$ (otherwise no chirality transitions emerge).
+In \cite{CicaleseSolombrino2015}, the authors studied a one-dimensional ferromagnetic/antiferromagnetic frustrated spin {system} with nearest and next-to-nearest interactions close to the helimagnet/ferromagnet transition point as the number of particles diverges.
+In that case{,} spin fields {take values in the unit circle}.
+The proposed model is different from that one, where no anisotropy functional $P_n$ was introduced.
+In {\cite{CicaleseSolombrino2015}} the presence of {a periodic boundary condition} allowed {manipulating $E_n$ in such a way that it can be recast as a discrete version of} a Modica-Mortola type energy, whose $\Gamma$-convergence is well-known in literature (see \cite{modica} and \cite{Mod-Mor}).
+Indeed, expanding the functional at the first order, under a suitable scaling, {spin fields can} make a chirality transition on a scale of order $\frac{\lambda_n}{\sqrt{\delta_n}}$, when $\frac{\lambda_n}{\sqrt{\delta_n}}$ approaches to a finite nonnegative value, as $n\rightarrow +\infty$ (otherwise no chirality transitions emerge).

 To set up our problem, we let the ferromagnetic interaction parameter $\alpha$ depend on $n$ and be close to 4 from below, that is, we substitute $\alpha$ by $\alpha_n = 4(1-\delta_n)$ for some positive vanishing sequence $\{\delta_n\}_{n\in\N}$.